Kaze-Stake/jQuery-Mobile-CodeIgniter-Library/README.markdown

 jQuery Mobile already takes care of automatically dividing this bar into as many parts as there are values ​​in the navigation bar.
 If we want the text to have an icon, we can create a compound array specifying the text and the icon we want.
-That is, the previous example with icon would be:
+That is, the previous example with icon would be:<br>
 `$links['welcome/index'] = array('text' => 'Home', 'icon' => 'home');`.
 As the second argument to the `navbar()` method, we can set an individual theme for it.